-Recently my sweet tooth has gone into overdrive, especially in the evening after dinner.
-I’m not sure what it is, but even the times when I don’t feel hungry I still have the urge to snack on something sweet sometimes though I’m not hungry, and it’s becoming a bit of a habit.
+My sweet tooth has recently gone into overdrive, especially after dinner.
+I’m not sure what it is, but I get the desire to binge on something sweet sometimes though I’m not hungry, and it’s starting to become a habit.

-In the grand scheme of things, this isn’t a major issue as I eat pretty healthily anyway and try to stick to the 80/20 ratio of healthy and less healthy food.
-I know that the half a bar of Lindt dark chocolate with sea salt that I scoffed the other night isn’t going to make me overweight overnight, indeed a little perspective is needed here.
-I’m more concerned with how this pattern of overeating at night is going to make me feel in the long run as a result of my nighttime eating habits.
+In the grand scheme of things, this isn’t a big deal since I still eat very healthily and tend to maintain an 80/20 mix of healthier and less healthy foods.
+I know that eating half a bar of Lindt dark chocolate with sea salt the other night won’t make me fat overnight; in fact, a little perspective is needed here.
+I’m more curious with how I’ll react in the long run as a result of my nighttime eating habits.

-One thing for sure is that I try not to panic or feel guilty when I overeat.
-Instead, I try to adopt some healthy habits the following morning that help me get back on track and feeling better.
+One thing is certain: when I overeat, I try not to fret or feel bad.
+Instead, the next morning, I strive to develop some good routines that will help me get back on track and feel stronger.

 I notice that hydrating my body, like I do every morning, is a perfect way to wash out all contaminants and antioxidants.
-I always do this first thing in the morning with a mug of warm water and lemon, which I know I keeping harping on about, but I do feel better for it afterward.
-Staying hydrated throughout the day is important, it’s great for your body, but I also love how refreshed and energised it makes me feel too.
+I always do this first thing in the morning with a mug of warm water and lemon, which I know I keep harping on about, but it makes me feel great.
+It’s vital to stay hydrated during the day; it’s good for your body, but I really enjoy how refreshed and energised it makes me feel.

-My own tricks mean that I never skip a meal to compensate for going overboard nor do I cancel out any particular food from my day.
-Healthy living is definitely more about the right decisions we make for our body and well-being over time rather than a random night of face-planting yourself into a massive pizza.
+My own tricks ensure that I never miss a meal to make up for overindulging, nor do I exclude any specific food from my day.
+Healthy living is certainly all of the long-term choices we create about our bodies and well-being than a single night of face-planting into a giant pizza.